Vantiq/vantiq-extension-sources/extjsdk/README.md

 	*	[com.fasterxml.jackson.core:jackson-databind Version 2.9.3](https://mvnrepository.com/artifact/com.fasterxml.jackson.core/jackson-databind/2.9.3)
     *   [org.slf4j:slf4j-api Bersion 1.7.25](https://mvnrepository.com/artifact/org.slf4j/slf4j-api/1.7.25)

+### Method 2 - .jar with dependencies included
+1. Clone this repository and navigate to <repo location>/vantiq-extension-sources.
+2. Call `./gradlew extjsdk:shadowJar` or `gradlew extjsdk:shadowJar` depending on your OS.
+3. Navigate to <repo location>/vantiq-extension-sources/extjsdk/build/libs
+4. Copy and connect extjsdk-all.jar to your project.

 ## Logging
-The SDK uses the Slf4j logging interface with no implementation.
-The name of the loggers are the fully qualified class name, appended by a '#' and the name of the source they are associated with.
+The SDK uses the Slf4j logging interface with no implementation provided.
+The names of the loggers are the fully qualified class name, appended by a '#' and the name of the source they are associated with.

 ## Program Flow
 1. A new ExtensionWebSocketClient is created.
 2. Setup and add any handlers through `client.set<type>Handler()`.
 See the [Receiving Messages](#handler) section for more information on what they do.
-The handlers can be set and reset at any point in time, but you should do so here, or in step 6 through the configuration handler if its setup depends on the contents configuration document.
+The handlers can be set and reset at any point in time, but you should do so here, or in step 6 through the configuration handler if its setup depends on the contents of the configuration document.
 3. Call `client.initiateFullConnection()`.
 Note that all the following steps happen asynchronously relative to the caller, but in the order specified relative to each other.
 4. The WebSocket connection either succeeds or fails.
 If it succeeds, the Future returned by `client.getWebSocketFuture()` completes as true and the program continues.
 If it fails, the CompletableFuture returned from the call in step 3 will complete as false and you should exit or restart at step 3.
 5. The authentication either succeeds or fails.
 If it succeeds, the Future returned by `client.getAuthenticationFuture()` completes as true.
 If it fails, the Future from step 3 completes as false and you should exit or call `client.authenticate(); client.connectToSource()` or `client.initiateFullConnection()` to retry step 5.
 Regardless of success or failure, authHandler is then called.
 If the authentication succeeded, the program continues.